What is Resilience?

 In our continuously changing environment, coping with the stresses of modern life on a daily basis, adapting to almost incessant changes around us, both in the workplace and personally, remaining professional and keeping pace with increasing demands and competition are all components this idea of resilience encompasses.

 Those individuals attributed with resilience as one of their qualities are perceived as confident, clear-headed, proactive, organised and often high-energy.
-They very rarely drag their heels or complain!
+Great Leaders are those who are resilient.
 If you are interested in developing your own personal resilience – join our facebook group to gain knowledge, strategies and tips – share experiences and boost your performance.

 Strength in the face of adversity and an ability to cope or even thrive in tough conditions is a quality of a resilient culture.
 Responding well to a single or one-off event it is not – but a continuous anticipation and adjustment to external factors and internal changes that could otherwise hinder an organisation, its functionality or its success.